Third Workshop on Multimodal AI

 Vice President Operations at University College London

-Day-1: 16 Sep 2025
+15 Sep 2025

 Time Event

-08:30 – 09:00 Arrival and registration
+08:30 – 09:00 Registration, coffee/tea, and biscuits

-09:00 – 09:10 Welcome Address – Aimie Chapple, Vice-President (University College London)
+09:00 – 09:10 Welcome address: Aimie Chapple, Vice-President, University College London

-09:10 – 09:25 Opening Talk – Prof Haiping Lu, Director, UK Open Multimodal AI Network
+09:10 – 09:30 Opening talk: Haiping Lu, Director, UK Open Multimodal AI Network

 Title: Accelerating materials design with AI emulators and generators